KyoriPowered/adventure-docs/source/sound.rst

 Creating a custom sound
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Use the ``sounds.json`` to define sounds in a resource pack.
+Use the :file:`sounds.json` file to define sounds in a resource pack.
 Further reading about this limits can be done at the `Minecraft Wiki <https://minecraft.gamepedia.com/Sounds.json>`_